Referendum

 Special Referendum Election on November 7, 2023.

-• Vote absentee/early in-person at the District Office at Montevideo Middle School, 2001 William Avenue, Monday through Friday, 8:00 a.m. to 4:00 p.m.
-To vote, enter through the district's west / Superintendent's Office entrance.
-You will be buzzed into the building to proceed to the district office front desk/voting area. *The Montevideo School District will be closed on Thursday, October 19, and Friday, October 20, 2023.
+Early In-Person at the District Office at Montevideo Middle School, 2001 William Avenue, Monday through Friday, 8:00 a.m. to 4:00 p.m.
+To vote, enter through the west District Office entrance.
+You will be buzzed into the building to proceed to the District Office front desk/voting area. *The Montevideo School District will be closed on Thursday, October 19, and Friday, October 20, 2023.

 Visit https://www.sos.state.mn.us/elections-voting/ or contact your local municipal clerk or school district office for more information or if you have any questions.